 With encouragement and support from the Corporation for Public Broadcasting (CPB), he organized the Integrated Media Association (IMA).
-With active participation from NPR, PBS, American Public Media, Public Radio International, and 30 leading stations, IMA became the leading industry advisory group for new media strategy and practice in U. S. public broadcasting.
+With active participation from NPR, PBS, American Public Media, Public Radio International, and 30 leading stations, IMA soon became the leading industry advisory group for new media strategy and practice in U. S. public broadcasting.

 Under his guidance, the Forums have examined:

 |Public Broadcasting Revenues 1997 - 2008, A Tale of Two Systems developed for Current in 2012.

 |Local Programming in Public Television developed in collaboration with TRAC Media (2012).

 |Finding The Next $100 Million Opportunity: The Promise of Major Gifts and Sustainers (2012).

 |The Growing Capacity Gap, the implications of differential growth at large and small licensees (2013).

 |Generation Gaps in Public Media, the diverging views of the C-Suite vs. Young Professionals (2013).

-|The Dangers of "Going Local," what research tells us about local programming (2013).||Collaborations that Worked, five case studies of successful reorganization, developed for Public Media Business Association (2016).
+|Collaborations that Worked, five case studies of successful reorganization, developed for Public Media Business Association (2016).

-His latest Futures Forum project is “Local that Works,” a nation-wide research project that has collected and evaluated more than 300 examples of local public media service, looking to identify projects that are efficient, effective and replicable across a wide range of public radio and TV stations.
+His latest Futures Forum project is “Local that Works,” a nation-wide research project that has collected and evaluated more than 500 examples of local public media service, looking to identify projects that are efficient, effective and replicable across a wide range of public radio and TV stations.